FedoraQt/QGnomePlatform/README.md

 ## Usage

-You can use this platform theme by setting the QT_QPA_PLATFORMTHEME to "qgnomeplatform" - so for example putting the following command in your `.bashrc` works well:
+Should be automatically used when using Gtk based desktops (such as Gnome, Cinnamon or Xfce).
+You can use also use this platform theme by setting the QT_QPA_PLATFORMTHEME to "gnome" - so for example putting the following command in your `.bashrc` works well:

 ```
-export QT_QPA_PLATFORMTHEME='qgnomeplatform'
+export QT_QPA_PLATFORMTHEME='gnome'
 ```